automl/auto-sklearn/doc/manual.rst

 Parallel computation
 ====================

-In it's default mode, *auto-sklearn* already uses **two cores**.
-The first one is used for model building, the second for building an ensemble every time a new machine learning model has finished training.
+In it's default mode, *auto-sklearn* uses **one core** and interleaves ensemble building with evaluating new configurations.

-.. collapse:: <b>Use a single core only</b>

-    To use a single core only, it is possible to build ensembles post-hoc.
-An example on how to do this (first searching for individual models, and then building an ensemble from them) can be seen in :ref:`sphx_glr_examples_60_search_example_sequential.py`.

 .. collapse:: <b>Parallelization with Dask</b>